VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 In order to build a modern voting solution, we need to look at the problems with existing voting solutions and "not do them."
 I believe secure online voting must have several critical features.

-### Open Source
+### Open Source (as much as possible)

 This is absolutely crucial.
 The core of the solution must be open-source.
 Period.
-Every line of code needs to be available for all stakeholders--media, elected officials, election attorneys, security analysts, and most importantly voters--to have confidence in the security and integrity of the software and therefore in the outcomes of elections.
+Every line of code needs to be available for all stakeholders—media, elected officials, election attorneys, security analysts, and most importantly voters—to have confidence in the security and integrity of the software and therefore in the outcomes of elections.

-Now we will see shortly that it may be necessary to incorporate some commercial solutions that are closed-source, but those should be on the margins.
+We will see shortly that it may be necessary to incorporate some commercial solutions that are closed-source, but those should be on the margins.
 There should be no core functionality that isn't available for all to see.

-Another reason to value open source is that a mission as important as this demands diverse experiences and perspectives--on voting experiences, past software failures, overcoming [biases](/blog/vidya/technology/black-lives-matter/), architectural patterns, tech stacks, potential vulnerabilities, and whatever else we need to understand to build the best online voting platform possible.
+Another reason to value open source is that a mission as important as this demands diverse experiences and perspectives—on voting experiences, past software failures, [biases](/blog/vidya/technology/black-lives-matter/), architectural patterns, tech stacks, potential vulnerabilities, and whatever else we need to understand to build the best online voting platform possible.